 - Government Guidance on High Hedges Complaints

 Within Wealden there are a large number of trees and woodlands that are protected by Tree Preservation Orders (TPO).
 These trees may have been threatened in the past or be of high amenity value and afforded special protection.
 A TPO prohibits work being carried out to a protected tree without consent from the council.
 It also makes it an offence to wilfully damage or destroy a protected tree.
 If you wish to carry out work to TPO trees you will need to get consent from the Council.
-Further details of the TPO system in the United Kingdom can be found on the Planning Portal.
+Further details of the TPO system in the United Kingdom can be found on the government website.

 In England and Wales the majority of hedgerows are protected under the Hedgerow Regulations 1997.
 These regulations prohibit the removal or wilful destruction of hedgerows that have been assessed as ‘important’ and the presumption is always in favour of protecting and retaining important hedgerows.
 The Wildlife & Countryside Act 1981 also offers protection to wildlife using hedgerows.